mdapena/pyventus/README.md

 [//]: # "--------------------------------------------------------------------------------------------------------------"

 -   <p style="text-align: justify;"><a href="#ah-debugging-utilities" name="ah-debugging-utilities" title="Permanent link">Debugging Utilities</a> ─
         Debugging plays a crucial role in the development of asynchronous and event-driven applications, as it allows you to understand what’s going on under the hood and provides valuable insights when troubleshooting errors.
-For this reason, Pyventus offers a clear string representation of each component, along with a debug mode flag that lets you view the package's logs for a better understanding of the processes at work.
+For this reason, Pyventus offers a clear string representation of each component, along with a debug mode flag that lets you view the package's logs to better understand the processes at work.
     </p>

     <p style="text-align: center;">